A Model of Polarization on Social Media: Model

-where $f(\cdot)$ is a function describing the benefits from each good, $t_{i}\in [0,1]$ is $i$'s taste parameter, whereby a higher $t_{i}$ indicates a stronger preference for good $x$, $c>0$ is the linear cost of contributing to either good and $k>0$ is the linking cost paid for each link $i$ initiates.
+where $f(\cdot)$ denotes benefits from each good, $t_i \in [0,1]$ is $i$’s taste parameter (higher $t_i$ indicates stronger preference for good $x$), $c>0$ is the linear cost of contributing, and $k>0$ is the cost per link initiated.\footnote{In Section~\ref{discussion}, we relax cost homogeneity, allow weighted links and benefits from incoming links, and explore alternative spillover specifications to study intrinsic motivation and decay.}